MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/get-started/Manage-Risk-with-Conditional-Access-Control.md

 -   Rich claims language & Windows PowerShell support for advanced conditional access control scenarios

--   Custom (per relying party application) â€˜Access Deniedâ€™ messages.
+-   Custom (per relying party application) ‘Access Denied’ messages.
 For more information, see [Customizing the AD FS Sign-in Pages](https://technet.microsoft.com/library/dn280950.aspx).
 By being able to customize these messages, you can explain why a user is being denied access and also facilitate self-service remediation where it is possible, for example, prompt users to workplace join their devices.
 For more information, see [Join to Workplace from Any Device for SSO and Seamless Second Factor Authentication Across Company Applications](../../ad-fs/get-started/Join-to-Workplace-from-Any-Device-for-SSO-and-Seamless-Second-Factor-Authentication-Across-Company-Applications.md).

-The following table includes all the claim types available in AD FS in Windows ServerÂ® 2012 R2 to be used for implementing conditional access control.
+The following table includes all the claim types available in AD FS in Windows Server® 2012 R2 to be used for implementing conditional access control.

 |Claim type|Description|
 |--------------|---------------|